 WHAT TO SEE AND VISIT

-The other ex-libris of the city is the Clérigos Tower, the highest of Portugal.
+The other ex-libris of the city is the Clérigos Tower, the highest in Portugal.
 Designed by the Italian architect Nicolau Nasoni in the 18th century, the tower is a national monument since the beginning of the 20th century; being an emblematic work of the later rococo.
-Its exaggerated forms and vernacular language give it an accentuated scenic effect, which makes it an icon of the city.
+Its exaggerated forms and vernacular language gives it an accentuated scenic effect, which makes it an icon of the city.
 In addition, from the top of its 240 steps one has an astonishing view of the entire city of Porto, which should not be ignored.

-From the top of the Clérigos tower it is possible to see the river Douro in all its extension.
-On its bank is the Ribeira district, probably the most typical and characteristic of the city.
+From the top of the Clérigos tower it is possible to see the Douro River in all its extension.
+On its bank it’s the Ribeira district, probably the most typical and characteristic of the city.
 Of fisherman origin, the Ribeira is the ideal place to have lunch, with an impressive view of the river, or to drink a glass of wine in the evening.
-From there you can cross the river to the other shore, by the D. Luís I Bridge, another of the essential visits of those who visit the city of Porto.
+From there, you can cross the river to the other shore, by the D. Luís I Bridge, another of the essential visits of those who visit the city of Porto.
 Built in the 19th century, this bridge is an architectural example of excellence from the iron period, and was designed by the Belgian engineer Théophile Seyrig, a former collaborator of Gustave Eiffel.

 Besides its history and tradition, Porto is still marked by its modernity and contemporaneity, marked by the architecture school of Porto and great masters such as Fernando Távora or Álvaro Siza Vieira, the first Portuguese Pritzker Prize winner.
 In fact, he is the author of the Serralves Museum, one of the most important institutions of Portuguese and even European contemporary art.
 The building, situated in the equally beautiful Serralves gardens, is worth the visit, with its rational style, marked by geometric lines, white walls and a perfect integration with the surroundings.

 Near this is the Music House (Casa da Música), a true UFO in the architecture of Porto.
-Designed by the Dutch architect Rem Koolhas, for Porto European Capital of Culture in 2001, the House of Music is an attractive, noble and angular building, compared to the exuberant Guggenheim of Bilbao for its sweeping effect.
+Designed by the Dutch architect Rem Koolhas, for Porto, European Capital of Culture in 2001, the House of Music is an attractive, noble and angular building, compared to the exuberant Guggenheim of Bilbao for its sweeping effect.
 In addition, its music programs are equally appealing and of superior quality.